Medicare Donut Hole (Part D)

 - You qualify for the extra Medicare Donut Hole help, which is also known as the Low-income Subsidy.
 This is a federal program which helps qualified individuals with low-income, pay for the Medicare Part D costs like deductible, copayments/coinsurance, and premiums.
 You can apply for this program through the Medicaid department in your state or through the Social Security Administration.
 If you qualify for this Help, you won’t enter the “gap.”

 - You have a Medicare drug plan which covers your medicine [usually generics only] while in the gap.
 This is usually for a higher premium.
 Costs for the additional coverage vary from plan to plan, so it pays to shop around.
-Fill out the rate form on our site so that we can give you different rates as charged by various insurance providers.

 Status of My Medicare Donut Hole Insurance Coverage Gap